 - Don't try to undermine your boss's authority by going above or around them in the agency's hierarchy; doing that will come back to bite you very quickly.

 - Don't use the new boss as a sounding board for every grievance.

-- Don't expect a promotion or a raise; that will take time.
+- Don't expect a promotion or a raise to happen quickly; that will take time.

 If you approach your new boss with an open mind, give them the benefits of patience and understanding, and are courteous without being sycophantic, everything just might work out fine.